ministryofjustice/staff-infrastructure-monitoring-deployments/README.md

 3. Input account number and role followed a Display Name of your choice i.e. "Dev Landing Zone" and then click on ‘Switch Role’

 ![image](https://user-images.githubusercontent.com/41325732/164258480-6c2504b3-5f05-4ac0-8ffa-2bfae5581079.png)

+You will now be able to drill down into the EKS cluster config within the AWS console.

 Further information can be found at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html